Why is Tom Brady the GOAT?

-Of all the GOAT debates in sports, the easiest one comes from football, because there isn’t a debate at all.
+Of all the GOAT debates in sports, one of the easiest to call comes from football, because there isn’t a debate at all.
 Tom Brady made the conversation an open-and-shut affair.
 There are no competition concerns, numbers to scrutinize, or “yeah, but”s to explore.
-The only mystery isn’t who the GOAT is, rather it’s how it ended up being the 199th pick of an NFL draft.
+The only mystery isn’t who the GOAT is, but how it ended up being the 199th pick of an NFL draft.
 Let’s explore what makes a skinny 6th round quarterback in the world’s most brutal sport the unequivocal greatest of all time.

 The Leader in Everything